postmanlabs/postman-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 ## Requesting access to APIs

-You can request a viewer or editor role on an API.
+You can request a viewer or an editor role on an API.

 ### Requesting viewer role on an API